mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 Similar as in the previous usage scenario, in this setup the client explicitly selects the proxy and specifies the requested support function.
-Often the server may not need to be aware of it, however, depending on optimzation function, server cooperation could be beneficial as well.
+Often the server may not need to be aware of it, however, depending on the optimization function, server cooperation could be beneficial as well.
 However, the client and the proxy need a direct and secured communication channel in order to request and configure a service and exchange or expose the needed information and metadata.